tomsmierz/Activation_maximization_experiments/README.md

 # Activation maximization experiments

 Activation maximization is technique mainly used to generade adversary examples.
-Its utility interpreting and explaining decisions made by neural network is somewhat limited for now.
-I believe that with some improvements this method can shed some more light on neural networks decisionmaking proces.
+Its utility in interpreting and explaining decisions made by neural network is somewhat limited for now.
+I believe that with some improvements this method can shed some more light on neural networks decision making proces.

 Files: